hengyang-zhao/unix-home/README.md

  - Physical full pwd (if `$(pwd)` != `$(pwd -P)`) which is very dark.

  - Highlighted "$" (or "#" if you are root).

+ - If IFS is not in default, it's value is printed here.

  - YOUR COMMAND goes here.